-In this day and age we are not only pedestrians but we are also closely tied to vehicular transportation - and of course there are a myriad of requirements for this as well, starting from the point where we are passengers, and then transitioning to pedestrians.
-Whether it is for parking, passenger drop-off, valet service, or transportation such as taxis, buses, or shuttles, there are differing requirements for space and slopes, all or which is required to connect with an accessible route.
-There are also new requirements for Electric Vehicle Charging Stations (EVCS) per the CBC.
-We will review the requirements for each of these types of vehicular to pedestrian transitions.
+In this day and age we are not only pedestrians but we are also closely tied to vehicular transportation - and of course there are a myriad of requirements for this as well, starting from the point where we transition from passengers to pedestrians.
+Whether it is for parking, passenger drop-off, valet service, or transportation such as taxis, buses, or shuttles, there are differing requirements for space and slopes, all of which are required to connect with an accessible route.
+There are also new requirements for Electric Vehicle Charging Stations (EVCS) per the California Building Code.
+We will review requirements for each of these types of vehicular to pedestrian transitions.

-An overview of the myriad of requirements starting from the point where we are passengers and then transitioning to pedestrians whether parking, passenger drop-offs, valet service, EVCS, or transportation such as taxis, buses, or shuttles
+Vehicular transportation comes in many forms whether parking, passenger drop-offs, valet service, EVCS, or transportation such as taxis, buses, or shuttles - we will review the myriad of requirements starting from the point where we are transitioning from passengers to pedestrians

-- Understand scoping for parking, passenger drop-off, valet, and boarding & alighting - Review the technical parameters for the car and passenger to pedestrian interface - Learn about the requirements for specified and unspecified transportation - Overview the new developments for electrical vehicle charging stations
+- Understand scoping for parking, passenger drop-off, valet, and boarding & alighting - Review the technical parameters for the car, and passenger to pedestrian interface - Learn about the requirements for specified and unspecified transportation - Overview the new developments for electrical vehicle charging stations